boldandbrad/dotfiles/.github/README.md

 ### Wallpaper Credits

-The wallpaper assets found in this repo have been copied from the following
+Many of the wallpaper assets found in this repo have been copied from the following sources:
-sources:

 - [catppuccin-waves-4k.png](./wallpapers/catppuccin-waves-4k.png) - Credit
   [zhichaoh/catppuccin-wallpapers](https://github.com/zhichaoh/catppuccin-wallpapers/blob/main/waves/cat-waves.png)